DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 *Telecommunications Journal of Australia* 62.5 (2012): 78.1-78.16.

-Musharbash, Y. ‘”Only Whitefella Take That Road”: Culture Seen through the Intervention at Yuendumu’, in Hinkson (eds) *Culture Crisis:
+Musharbash, Y. ‘”Only Whitefella Take That Road”: Culture Seen through the Intervention at Yuendumu’, in Hinkson (eds.) *Culture Crisis:
 Anthropology and Politics in Aboriginal Australia*, Sydney: University of New South Wales Press, 2010, pp. 302-318.